Skip to Main Content

 • Has less of a negative impact on air quality because emissions are reduced with an increase in the number of people taking public transit

 • Is an efficient use of fuel.
-A single bus can carry as many people as 41 cars
+Often 1-2 people are in a car, whereas a single bus can carry as many as 50 people.

 • Reduces wear and tear on city streets